Geofencing & Location Intelligence: How Restaurants Can Benefit

 So this typically happens when a mobile device or RFID tag enters or exits a virtual geographic periphery, called a ‘geofence’.
 Once a customer crosses the ‘set’ virtual boundary, their location data is used by the app or software to send real-time notifications to their device or used later for more timely and personalized experiences.
 Location-intelligent technology services like Bluedot, even let you gamify the experience for your customers, kind of like your favorite coffee seller, Starbucks.

-The general rule, however, is to keep your geofencing to a four – or five-minute travel radius (walking or driving).
+However, the general rule is to keep your geofencing to a four – or five-minute travel radius (walking or driving).
 The chances of this working are greater if the customers are within the vicinity.

 FYI – Geofencing doesn’t require hardware.
 It is software that can be integrated into your restaurant’s mobile ordering app and managed through an online dashboard or API.